yracine/device-type.myecobee/README.md

 /****************************************************

-In brief, the smartapp allows automatic adjustments of the cooling/heating setpoints according to indoor/outdoor conditions.
+In brief, the smartapp allows automatic adjustments of your programmed cooling/heating setpoints according to indoor/outdoor conditions.
 This is particularly useful in Winter/Summer where outdoor temperature and humidity can vary throughout the day.
 It can also set your thermostat to 'Away' or 'Home' based on your indoor motion sensors.
-It will ajust your thermostat's setpoints based on occupied rooms (similar to ecobee3, but with ST connected sensors).
+It will ajust your thermosta's programmed setpoints based on occupied rooms (similar to ecobee3, but with ST connected sensors).

 You can enable/disable the smartapp with a button on/off tile (ex.virtual switch).